Punaluan family: Description

 The term originated in Lewis H. Morgan's book Ancient Society (1877), based on several reports, including a 1860 letter from Judge Lorrin Andrews, describing the Hawaiians system of consanguinity called punalua.

 In this type of system, a man is married with his wife and also with his brother's wives.
-The opposite is also true, where a woman is married with his husband and with his sister's husbands.
+The opposite is also true, where a woman is married with her husband and with her sister's husbands.
 The marriage is sometimes extended to the rest of the family.
 For instance, in the Hawaiian case, a man would be also married with his wife's sisters.
 But the husbands of his wife's sisters are called a punalua.
 (Note: There is no exact translation to the word punalua to English, as it means a "type of relationship between first and secondary mates".)
 The relatives, their spouses and their children form a family nucleolus named Punaluan family.

 The Hawaiian Punalua family was originated from pre-missionary times, where it was accepted for a man or woman to have multiple partners.
 Punalua, then meant the joint responsibility to take care of the children.